Hands of Necromancy

-Hands of Necromancy is a 2022 first-person shooter video game, developed by the French studio Frechou Games and published by Fulqrum Publishing.
+Hands of Necromancy is a 2022 first-person shooter video game, developed by Rising Fire Games and published by Fulqrum Publishing.
 It was built using GZDoom, a modern source port of the Doom engine, and released for Windows, macOS, and Linux.
 For its retro shooter mechanics, fantasy setting, and metroidvania-style exploration, the game has been described as a spiritual successor to Heretic (1994) and Hexen: Beyond Heretic (1995).

 Gameplay

 The player assumes the role of a necromancer, wielding a diverse arsenal of weapons as well as offensive and utility spells to combat foes and interact with the environment.
 The main character can also transform into various creatures, such as a golem to shatter obstacles or a serpent to swim, each of which bestows certain skills necessary for advancement.

 Hands of Necromancy incorporates metroidvania-style gameplay, requiring players to acquire new abilities in order to access previously unreachable areas.
 The game features three hub worlds, each consisting of numerous interconnected maps that encourage backtracking and exploration to uncover new paths and overcome challenges.